Ukrainian soldier kills 5 in shooting rampage at military factory - KVIA

 Five people were shot dead and another five injured when a Ukrainian soldier opened fire at a military plant, the country’s interior ministry said Thursday.

-A Ukrainian National Guard service-member, 20, was detained following the attack, which left four soldiers and a worker dead at a machine-building factory in eastern city of Dnipro.
+A Ukrainian National Guard service-member was detained following the attack, which left four soldiers and a worker dead at a state-owned machine-building factory in eastern city of Dnipro.

+A woman was among the dead, and doctors are “fighting” to save the lives of those injured, Ukraine’s Interior Minister Denys Monastyrsky said on Facebook, where he sent his condolences to the victims’ family and friends.

 There was no immediate sign of a motive for the shooting rampage, the interior ministry said.